janusmiracle/covat/README.md

-# collection
+# A Collection of Various Attractor Types in 2D
-a collection of various attractor types in 2D
+Written in Python using Datashader/numpy/pandas/Pillow.